!Give us a call button

 How Much Does Spay/Neuter Surgery Cost?

-It may cost some money at first to spay or neuter your pet, but it is a wise investment in the long run.
+During Spay and Neuter Awareness Month, it’s crucial to recognize the financial and health benefits of spaying or neutering your pet.
 You’ll be addressing health issues associated with the reproductive organs of a litter of puppies or kittens.
 Your furry friend will also be calmer and better behaved.
 Plus, the total cost of caring for a litter can far outweigh the initial investment.
 Ask your Coventry, RI veterinarian for more information.

 Bonus: No More Caterwauling